-Back in September 2021, we rolled out a trial for our 9-day-fortnight (read more about it right here) – our teams wouldn’t work every other Friday with no change in salary, holidays or working hours.
+Back in September 2021, we rolled out a trial for our nine-day-fortnight (read more about it right here) – our teams wouldn’t work every other Friday with no change in salary, holiday entitlement or working hours.

 This was a really exciting time for Charlie.
 After putting our hybrid working and nomad working policies into place, we couldn’t wait to see how our twist on the 4-day-work-week would turn out for us.

 Nine months in, we’ve come to the end of this trial and we’re thrilled to announce we’ll be implementing our 9-day-fortnight policy permanently across the whole business.

 In this blog post, we’ll remind you why we decided to try it out in the first place, why we’re keeping it, how we measured its success and what challenges are waiting for us down the line.
 Get reading!

 Why we trialled a 9-day-fortnight: the ins and outs

 Many team members – yours included – would like to spend less time at work and more outside of it.

 That doesn’t mean they don’t care about the work they’re doing, but that work is just one aspect of their life – it’s essential for business owners to recognise that.

 At Charlie, we’ve always tried to take this into account when building our policies, and that’s why we saw the rising trend of the four-day work week as the revolution the world of work needed.